INTERMAGNET/miniseed-sncl/README.md

 > NOTE: adoption of MiniSEED is a not an active discussion topic within
 > INTERMAGNET at this time.
 It is currently being discussed to coordinate
-> data exchange between USGS, NRCAN, and any other internation groups who
+> data exchange between USGS, NRCAN, and any other international groups who
 > may be interested.
 It may also be proposed for adoption by INTERMAGNET
 > at a future time.